denoland/deno/docs/tools/linter.md

 ```

 To provide some compatibility with ESLint `deno lint` also supports
 `// eslint-ignore-next-line` directive.
-Just like in `// deno-lint-ignore` it's
+Just like with `// deno-lint-ignore`,
-required to specify ignored rule name is required.
+it's required to specify the ignored rule name.

 ```ts
 // eslint-ignore-next-line no-empty